 This course builds on Writing for the Mass Media (COMM3223).
 Special attention will be given to information gathering and investigative reporting.
-(Infrequent)

-Pre-requisite: COMM3223
+(Infrequent) Pre-requisite: COMM3223

-COMM4923 Special Topics in Web Development
+COMM4923 Web Development

 Students will develop knowledge and expertise in an area of web development such as PHP/MySQL, JavaScript, or a related skillset.
 (Infrequent).